 Now this isn’t a step you need to do per se, but I wanted to find a way to shore up my slope a little bit.
 I found these fallen logs in a green belt near my house.
 I might have looked a little funny driving them home, but I do think they contribute well to the final look and feel of the project.
 It’s also a nod to hugelkultur, although to be clear, this is NOT a hugelkultur bed.

 Step eight.
 The final layer is 1-2 inches of mulch.
 This will reduce weeds, help retain moisture and give a neat and tidy appearance for the neighbors!
-I used a simple bark mulch mostly because they had big bags of them for $3 last week at Fred Meyer’s Founders Day sale!
+I used a simple bark mulch mostly because they had big bags of them for $3 the week before at Fred Meyer.
 Eight bags did the trick here – so a cost of $24.

 Ideally you’d prep the ground in fall and let it sit until spring so the compost could settle a bit.
 But of course, I wanted to plant in mine right away, and so I did.